 "My dad will see this story, because he’s the one who weeds through press," Alvarez told the Post.
 "And if he thinks it’s worth forwarding on, he’ll forward it to everybody.
 And then someone will be like, 'She’s following her lusts, she’s going to hell.'
 But I want to tell my parents that I love them.
 And I want to say that my parents were good parents."

-Several other former WBC members have left the church, including Fred Phelps' son, Nate, and other of Phelps' granddaughters, most recently Meghan and Grace Phelps-Roper, daughters of current church matriarch Shirley Phelp-Roper, and cousins to Alvarez.
+Several other former WBC members and members of the Phelps family have left the church, including Fred Phelps' son, Nate, and other of Phelps' granddaughters, most recently Meghan and Grace Phelps-Roper, daughters of current church matriarch Shirley Phelp-Roper, and cousins to Alvarez.
 In March, former baptized WBC member Lauren Drain posed for the LGBT-inclusive NoH8 campaign, and spoke with The Advocate exclusively about her seven years inside the cult, even speculating about the source of Phelps' ardent hatred of homosexuality.